ssorj/flimflam/README.md

 * Comparing the performance of existing code with some new code you've written.

-* Seeing how the router performs compared to other proxies.
+* Seeing how the router performs compared to other relays.

 Flimflam uses the skrouterd (or nginx) on your executable path, and skrouterd uses the Proton on your library path.
 Make sure you set